psycho-70/TODO-list/README.md

 # TODO-list
-i this repository where i create a todo list
+in this repository where i create a todo list